droptica/d_p_tiles/README.md

 4. Run **gulp compile** in droopler_subtheme directory
 5. Enable module in Drupal.
 6. Enjoy the new paragraph :-).
+Remember - if you want a tile to be 2x bigger than others - append "2x2" string to image's ALT text.